 Starting a garden can be quite intimidating.
 Where should I put my garden?
 How big should I make it?
 How do I get rid of the weeds?
 What kind of dirt should I add?
-If this is the first time you’ve ever tried growing a garden, I recommend starting a square foot garden.
+If this is the first time you’ve ever tried growing a garden, I recommend you start a square foot garden.

 Why start a square foot garden?

 There are so many benefits to growing a square foot garden.

 - A small square foot garden is easily manageable and doesn’t take up too much room.
 Starting small is one thing I always recommend when beginning a new garden.
 I don’t want you to become overwhelmed and begin to hate gardening.
 My goal is to have everyone grow something and love the process.

 - When you start a square foot garden you get to taste the difference between store bought and home grown produce without committing to a huge row garden.